HMCS Athabaskan (R79): Korean War

+Post Korean War

 Following Korea, Athabaskan underwent a major refit, recommissioning on 25 October 1954 as a destroyer escort.
 On 1 January 1955, Athabaskan was assigned to the Second Canadian Escort Squadron of Pacific Command.
+While on a training cruise with HCMS Cayuga, the 16-year-old female stowaway Joan Pilapil was discovered on 7 August 1955.
 In November 1955, the Second Canadian Escort Squadron was among the Canadian units that took part in one of the largest naval exercises since the Second World War off the coast of California.

-She returned to her training mission which lasted until January 1959.
-That month, she transferred to the east coast where she became part of the destroyer squadron made up of the Tribal-class destroyers in the Royal Canadian Navy.
-She spent the next five years on training cruises with occasional North Atlantic Treaty Organization (NATO) exercises.
+In January 1959, Athabaskan left for the east coast to become part of a Tribal-class squadron.
+She was battered by a major storm during a NATO training exercise in November and December 1959.
+The Athabaskan was damaged by a collision with HMCS Bonaventure in 1963.

+One of her final actions was rescuing the crew of a Liberian tanker Amphialos, which had broken up and sank 40 kilometres off of Liverpool.
 Athabaskan was placed in reserve in 1964 at Halifax.

 Decommissioning and fate

 Athabaskan was paid off for disposal on 21 April 1966.
 She was sold in 1969 and scrapped in 1970 at La Spezia, Italy.